 The southern waters of Belize near Punta Gorda hold large numbers of permit.
 But aside from the great fishing, Copal Tree Lodge has access to jungle activities such as hiking, biking, birdwatching, kayaking, river tours, or exploring the lodge’s gardens and farms where much of the food is produced.
-Activities off the Copal Tree property include snorkeling, and manatee watching as well as cave tubing in the Tiger and Hokeb Ha caves.
+Activities off the Copal Tree property include snorkeling, manatee watching, and cave tubing in the Tiger and Hokeb Ha caves.

 El Pescador is one of Yellow Dog’s most sought-after lodges offering anglers chances at bonefish, tarpon, and permit.
-The fishing can be incredible, but not to be overlooked is the ecotourism and diving options.
-Nearby Mayan ruins provide endless discoveries, where bicycles provide guests the freedom to explore the area at their own pace.
+The fishing can be incredible, but the ecotourism and diving options are not to be overlooked.
+Nearby Mayan ruins provide endless discoveries, and bicycles provide guests the freedom to explore the area at their own pace.
 Take a sea kayak and explore the crystal-clear waters of the reef, or attend a naturalist excursion to see the beauty of the Belizean jungles.

-When anglers aren’t chasing bonefish and permit, there are many non-fishing activities available.
-For guests with a naturalist side, they’ll be amazed to find that Turneffe Atoll is one of the largest nesting sites for the endangered American Crocodile.
-But don’t be scared because unlike their Australian and African cousins.
-Or if reptiles aren’t enticing take a birdwatching tour and see if you can count the more than 60 different species.
-And then for people wanting to stay in the water feel free to snorkel the reef and keep an eye open for the bottlenose dolphins and Manatees.
+When anglers aren’t chasing bonefish and permit, many non-fishing activities are available.
+Guests with a naturalist side will be amazed to find that Turneffe Atoll is one of the largest nesting sites for the endangered American Crocodile.
+But don’t be scared because, unlike their Australian and African cousins.
+Or, if reptiles aren’t enticing, take a birdwatching tour and see if you can count the more than 60 different species.
+And then, for people wanting to stay in the water, feel free to snorkel the reef and keep an eye open for the bottlenose dolphins and Manatees.

 Bonefish, permit, and tarpon are all found in the fisheries near the lodge.
 But on top of the amazing fishing, Victoria House also has everything for the guest seeking an eco-oriented trip.
 Naturalist excursions can be arranged, and guests can enjoy looking at the various tropical birds.
 Belize also has a large population of Manatees; guests can take a boat ride and view the gentle giants in the clear flats water.